Flame Tree Press

 Harper holds the Gift of Divination.
 Red is the infamous Reynard the Fox, fugitive shapeshifter.
 When the past finds Red, they are both taken to the Kingdom of Vale within Underneath so Red can pay for his crimes.
 With the Rot drawing on the hatred of all, Harper and Red realize they must reconcile and work together to save Vale.

 At a weekend house-party at ancient Canonbury Manor, Alli is caught between fantasy and reality in the life of a famous singer from the Sixties, who reportedly killed herself there.
 Buried deep below, evil now infests the once-holy building.
-As Alli is drawn in ever-deeper, she is about to learn her role in the after-death of Charmian Rand.
+As Alli is drawn in ever-deeper, she is about to learn her role in the after-death of Caroline Rand.

 Christi Nogle’s finest psychological and supernatural horror stories.
 Their rural and small-town characters confront difficult pasts and look out to promising but often terrifying futures.
 The stories share themes of trauma and resilience, with a focus on characters’ psychologies, and a sense of the gothic in contemporary life.

 Using magic in her realm is forbidden and because of this, Cassia is abducted by the king of Selene.
 In a frantic attempt to escape him, Cassia, Lucas and their friends flee Selene in search of allies.
-But in this new realm they discover that all its inhabitants are afraid of the dark and the shadows lurking within it.
+But in this new realm they discover that all its inhabitants are afraid of the dark and the shadows lurking within.

 After a fateful confrontation with her former ally, Amira Valdez is on the run, pregnant with her own clone and desperate.
 All her hopes lie with finding Nova, the first human clone, to solve the greatest riddle in human history – how to preserve human consciousness after death.